FanaticKyo/Automatic_Ques_Generation_Answering/README.md

 2.Question answering

-The answer program have the following command-line interface:
+The answer program has the following command-line interface:

 ./answer article.txt questions.txt